 Jackson Electric Membership Corporation, the largest electric cooperative in Georgia and one of the largest in the nation, is headquartered 50 miles northeast of Atlanta in Jefferson, Ga.
-The cooperative serves almost 232,000 meters on 14,000 miles of energized wire.
+The cooperative serves more than 232,000 meters on 14,000 miles of energized wire.

 - Corporate office is located in Jefferson, GA

 - District offices in Gainesville, Jefferson, Lawrenceville and Neese